obsidiansystems/ledger-app-tezos/README.md

 There are two versions of this ledger app that are buildable from this
 codebase: a baking-only app ("the baking app"), and a transaction app that supports everything you might want to use the ledger for on Tezos besides baking ("the transaction app").
-To build the baking app, define the environment variable `BAKING_APP=Y` while using the Makefile.
-To build the transaction app, leave this environment variable undefined.

 ## The Baking App

 The baking app supports 3 operations: Authorize/get public key, reset high water